nimiq/developer-center/learn/protocol/glossary.md

 ### Entropy

 The measure of unpredictability of a random value.
-We use the entropy of the random seed present in a block, hash it and produce a new random seed.
+Using the entropy of the random seed present in a block, the process involves hashing and generating a new random seed.
 The more random the value, the higher the entropy.
-Thus, by taking the entropy of a random seed, we can produce a random, unpredictable, and secure value.
+Thus, by taking the entropy of a random seed, a random, unpredictable, and secure value can be produced.

 ### **Epoch**